-Eventually, Stevie began to create patchwork-like fabric with all her denim scraps and then designed various garments and accessories with this fabric.
-This upcycleing process saves about 20lbs of denim from being thrown out every month, at this is just at her one tailor shop!
+Eventually, Stevie began to create patchwork fabric with all her denim scraps and then designed various garments and accessories with this fabric.
+This upcycling process saves approximately 10-15lbs of denim from being thrown out every month per tailor shop she works with!

-Stevie’s vision is the remix the classic American uniform of a t-shirt and jeans and to create new looks while avoiding textile waste.
-She sees a future where the fashion industry in mindful of it’s waste and sustainability efforts and is constantly innovating for that future.
+Stevie’s vision is to remix the classic American uniform of a t-shirt and jeans and to create new looks while avoiding textile waste.
+She sees a future where the fashion industry is mindful of it’s waste and sustainability efforts and is constantly innovating for that future.